Bekenstein bound on black hole entropy in non-Gaussian statistics: Introduction

 \section{Introduction}

 Black holes provide a framework to pursue an essential link between gravitational physics and thermodynamics \cite{Bardeen:1973gs}.
 Moreover, further studies by Bekenstein and Hawking confirmed that quantum physics plays a noteworthy role in analyzing the thermodynamic quantities of black holes \cite{Bekenstein:1973ur,Hawking:1975vcx}.
 In 1973, Bekenstein claimed that the black hole entropy, as a thermodynamic quantity, directly connects to its horizon area as a geometrical object \cite{Bekenstein:1972tm,Bekenstein:1973ur}.
 Later, Hawking approved Bekenstein's conjecture by introducing the Bekenstein–Hawking (BH) formula $S = A/4$.
-Also, Hawking discovered black holes emit thermal radiation in the presence of quantum effects \cite{Hawking:1974rv,Hawking:1975vcx}.
+From a purely classical thermodynamics perspective, black holes act like a perfect absorber, without any thermal emission, with an absolute zero temperature.
+However, Hawking discovered black holes emit thermal radiation in the presence of quantum effects \cite{Hawking:1974rv,Hawking:1975vcx}.
+Hence, black holes can be understood in terms of the generalized laws of thermodynamics with quantum effects \cite{Bekenstein:1972tm,Bekenstein:1973ur,Hawking:1974rv,Hod:2015iig}.
 In principle, the mentioned quantum effects allow us to present an interpretation of the laws of black hole mechanics as physically corresponding to the ordinary laws of thermodynamics \cite{Wald:1999vt, Page:2004xp, Carlip:2014pma,Almheiri:2020cfm}.
-This point can be traced in the context of universal bounds on the entropy of physical systems down to the quantum level.
-The second law of thermodynamics tells us that the entropy of a closed physical system will grow until it reaches its maximum value.
-Hence, various entropy bounds have been suggested to limit the process of entropy growth in the context of a generalized second law of thermodynamics.
-The first attempt was made by Bekenstein using heuristic arguments of black holes in order to find an upper bound for the entropy of macroscopic bodies in terms of the total energy and radius of the smallest sphere that encloses the object \cite{Bekenstein:1980jp}.
+This point can be seen when we deal with the universal bounds on the entropy of black hole systems in the context of the generalized second law of thermodynamics, telling us the entropy of a closed physical system will grow until it reaches its maximum value.
+The first attempt to limit the process of entropy growth of a physical system was made by Bekenstein using heuristic arguments of black holes in order to find an upper bound for the entropy of macroscopic bodies in terms of the total energy and radius of the smallest sphere that encloses the object \cite{Bekenstein:1980jp}.
 Although the Bekenstein bound conjecture was obtained by studying the physics of black holes, it does not contain Newton's constant $G$.
 Therefore, the Bekenstein bound is not restricted only to gravitational scenarios.
 Despite the quantum proofs of Bekenstein's discovery \cite{Bekenstein:1981zz,Bekenstein:1982zv,Bekenstein:2000ai,Schiffer:1989et,Bekenstein:1990du,Casini:2008cr}, several counterexamples point out its possible shortcomings \cite{Unruh:1982ic,Unwin:1982pg,Page:1982fj,Bekenstein:1983iq,Unruh:1983ir,Pelath:1999xt}.
 Further studies by 't Hooft and Susskind showed that the Bekenstein bound can not be applied to thermodynamic systems involving strong gravity \cite{tHooft:1993dmi,Susskind:1994vu}.
 They claimed that the entropy of our gravitational system should be bounded by area in the context of the holographic principle.
 Subsequently, Bousso argued that such a spacelike entropy bound is violated more broadly in many dynamical and cosmological situations.
 He suggested the covariant entropy bound or Bousso entropy bound by introducing a "lightsheet", defined as a region traced out by non-expanding light-rays emitted orthogonally from an arbitrary surface \cite{Bousso:1999xy}.
 A derivation of the Bousso bound was given by Flanagan, Marolf, and Wald by considering a condition on a null hypersurface \cite{Flanagan:1999jp}.